 How to Check if Microsoft Online Servers URLs are Allowed on Device Firewall Settings

-In certain scenarios, Windows updates configured with Microsoft online servers may not download due to firewall restrictions.
-This document provides steps to check and resolve firewall settings to ensure Windows updates can be downloaded.
+In certain scenarios, Windows updates configured to download from Microsoft online servers may fail due to firewall restrictions.
+This document provides steps to check and adjust firewall settings, ensuring that Windows updates can be downloaded successfully.

-1. Check Windows Firewall Settings on Your Windows Device
+1. Check Windows Firewall Settings on Your Device

 1. Press Win + R to open the Run dialog.

 2. Type wf.msc and press Enter.
-This will open the Windows Defender Firewall with Advanced Security console.
+This opens the Windows Defender Firewall with Advanced Security console.

 1. Look for rules that might block or allow connections to the Windows Update service.

-2. Rules related to Windows Update might be named something like "Windows Update" or "WUDF".
+• Rules related to Windows Update may be named "Windows Update" or "WUDF".

-3. If you find rules that block or restrict access to certain URLs or IP addresses:
+2. If any rules block or restrict access to certain URLs or IP addresses:

 • Right-click on the rule and select Properties.

-• Review the General and Scope tabs to see the specifics of what is being blocked or allowed.
+• Review the General and Scope tabs to see what is being blocked or allowed.

-1. Press Win + R and type powershell.
+1. Press Win + R, type powershell, and select Windows PowerShell (Admin).

 Get-NetFirewallRule -All